 The library will have a number of computer work stations for use by the public.
 These work stations can be used to gain access to the library's online catalog, to access online digital databases, and to gain access to the Internet.
-The public demand for access to these workstations for the purpose of accessing the Internet is usually very high.
 The director ensures that library policies are in place to delineate the best use of these workstations by the public.
 In particular the library needs to have an acceptable use policy which outlines the parameters for accessing the Internet using library computers.
 Because of the demand for Internet access, the director may need to establish procedures for scheduling use of computer workstations, such as time management software.
-The district IT consultant can recommend products for use in public libraries.
+The District IT can recommend products for use in public libraries.